iron-io/docs/worker/reference/environment/index.md

 If you don't see what you need here, please [contact us](http://support.iron.io/customer/portal/emails/new) and tell us what you're looking for.
 If it's a common/popular package, we can certainly look to include it.

 ## Language Environments
+The following languages are officially supported within IronWorker.
+We have included a small set of Ruby gems as part of the IronWorker native environment in addition to the Linux/binary packages above.
+See the table below for the list of supported Ruby Gems.

 <table class="reference">
   <thead>